jamesdiacono/Replete/README.md

 - _scriptify_module.js_: A module exporting a function which deconstructs the source code of a JavaScript module into a script, its imports and its exports.

-- _replize_script.js_: In a REPL, source code is evaluated over and over again in the same execution context.
-However, some JavaScript statements throw an exception when evaluated multiple times.
-For example, two `let` declarations using the same name can not be evaluated twice in the same context.
-This module exports the `replize_script` function, which transforms a script to make it safe for reevaluation.
+- _replize_script.js_: A module exporting a function which transforms a script, making it safe for reevaluation.

 - _find_specifiers.js_: A module exporting a source analysis function, used for code transformations.